 - Students must be taught revision.
 Courses which assign a term paper due in its final draft at the end of the semester do not qualify.

 - You must have completed the course with a grade of "C" or better (not "C-").

 If a course cannot be shown to meet these requirements, you will not receive waiver request approval.
 Waivers can only be submitted after a course has been completed.

 If you are seeking a waiver request for a transfer course not taken at GVSU: Generally, only one transferred course will be accepted toward fulfillment of the SWS requirement.
 Additional writing courses transferred in do not equal the second SWS course.

-How to Submit Your Waiver
+Submit a Waiver

 Please allow 2-3 weeks for a decision.
 A copy of our decision will be sent to you and to your advisor.
-Note that a waiver of the requirement will be granted only in extreme circumstances.